polserver/polserver/README.md

 Compiling in Windows
 ---------

-You need atleast cmake version 3.4.
+You need at least cmake version 3.7.

 **Recommended:**
 Open the *CMake GUI* select the the root folder as source code folder, select